 Scholastic Bowl: Scholastic Bowl is an academic quiz bowl competition.
 Students compete in teams of five to show their knowledge of literature, social science, math, science, fine arts, as well as popular culture and current events.
 This competitive activity is especially geared for students who are very knowledgeable about the advanced high school curriculum, and can answer questions quickly with a buzzer/close-out system.
 We have a full conference schedule in the CSL, and we also compete in six Saturday tournaments.
 The season concludes with the IHSA state tournament, beginning with a regional competition in early March.
+Sponsor: odoak@maine207.org, Jwieczorek@maine207.org ssalamon@maine207.org

-Science Fiction Club: The Sci Fi Club promotes the exposure to, and enjoyment of, various science fiction media to all Maine East Students.
+Science Fiction Club: The Sci Fi Club promotes the exposure to, and enjoyment of, various science fiction media to all Maine East Students.Sponsor: gzielinski@maine207.org

 Serbian Club: Serbian Club celebrates the culture and history of Serbia.
+Sponsor:

 SkillsUSA: is a partnership of students, teachers and industry representatives working together to ensure America has a skilled work-force.
 SkillsUSA is a national nonprofit organization serving teachers, high school and college students who are preparing for careers in trade, technical and skilled service occupations.
+Sponsors: kadkins@maine207.org, tkatkins@maine207.org, tkatkins@maine207.org

 South Asian Club: We are a regional cultural-based group celebrating the great diversity of South Asia.
 We welcome everyone from all backgrounds to join us as we explore traditional and modern cultural elements through celebrations, food, movies, and more.
+Sponsor: cleechin@maine207.org

 Spanish Club: Spanish Club promotes the culture and traditions of Spanish-speaking countries.
+Sponsor: rmiddleton@maine207.org

 Speech Team: is an IHSA-sponsored and National Forensic League endorsed activity at Maine East High School.
 Students participate in a variety of events and compete with students from other schools.
 Everything from comedy to tragedy, from acting to formal expostulating, from single pieces to duet pieces is covered.
+Sponsor: mhankins@maine207.org

 Sports Medicine Club instructs Maine East students in First Aid, CPR and to disseminate pertinent medical information.
 To apply learning in a hands-on environment to reinforce the information presented.
 To expose members to the many career options available in the medical field.
+Sponsor: mluetje@maine207.org

 Student Council: Student Council gives students an opportunity to develop leadership skills by organizing and carrying out school activities and service projects.
 In addition to in-club leadership activities, the officers organize and run homecoming committees, V-Show ticket sales and advertising, blood drives, and charity fundraisers.
+Sponsors: nbourn@maine207.org, <a href="mailto:tmonths:tmonths:months:tmo

 Tech Genius: The Maine East Tech Genius Club has been providing students with opportunities to pursue a career in technology.
 Since 2013, we've connected our student members to valuable paid-internships, chances to network with established technology professionals, and has provided student members with the funding necessary to work on exciting and distinctive tech-related projects.
-Join us to learn about how we engage our members and helped them jump-start their careers in technology.
+Join us to learn about how we engage our members and help them jump-start their careers in technology.
+Sponsor: mcannizzo@maine207.org

 Tri-M Music Honor Society: is the international music honor society.
 It is designed to recognize students for their academic and musical achievements, reward them for their accomplishments and service activities and to inspire other students to excel at music and leadership.
 The selection process for Tri-M Honor Society takes place in the spring.
+Sponsors: abeckwith@maine207.org, sdjordjevic@maine207.org, klee@maine207.org

 Youth Development/Connect: We host various after-school activities that are usually not sport-related.
+Sponsor: jutyler@maine207.org